SPE welcomes proposals for all types of book projects, including the following:

 - Formatting Guidelines for Book Manuscripts

-- Copyright Permissions requirements (pdf) for figures and tables being used in SPE books
+- Figure and Table Copyright Permission Requirements (pdf) for figures and tables being used in SPE books

 All proposals are evaluated by SPE’s Books Development Committee – in general, you should expect to receive a decision on your proposal within 90 days of submission.
 If your proposal is approved, there are several additional steps involved in the publication process, as noted in the chart above.